18F/health-tracking-course/collections/_rubric/id-high-2.md

 If something is hard or frustrating to use, it just won’t get used the way we intend or at all.
 Without careful thought and planning, it’s easy for a development team to get caught up in hitting goals or milestones of the software without considering the needs of the people who use it.

 If we create a piece of software or new feature and only stop to get feedback when all the work of making it is done, the entire effort might be wasted if it’s not useful to the intended audience.
 That’s why it’s important to check in with users at the beginning, middle, and end of the development process so that their feedback can steer the work toward a great product for them.
 Ideally, the user input should be as continuous as possible, and so this row in the Rubric is a top priority in the iterative development process.

 ## Consider the end user (5m, solo)

 **Timer**: {% include countdowntimer minutes=5 %}

-First, let’s consider the end user -- the person who uses the product or software that we’re building.
+First, let’s consider the end user &mdash; the person who uses the product or software that we’re building.
 Who are they?
 What type of person are they?
 What are their needs and how does what you’re building solve them?
 To capture these questions, user experience (UX) designers create “personas” that sort of act like characters in the story of making the software.
 This centers the user at the start of the development process and helps keep who you’re building for in focus throughout the process.

 You may have heard terms like user-centered design, human-centered design, or UX.
 These all refer to part of this process of centering the end user and their experience with the software.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UahMFILt304" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-{% include link id="hcdin60" text="This short video" attr="duration" %} helps illustrate this process and shows that its a cycle&mdash;it doesn’t just mean asking users for feedback once and being done with it.
+{% include link id="hcdin60" text="This short video" attr="duration" %} helps illustrate this process and shows that it's a cycle &mdash; it doesn’t just mean asking users for feedback once and being done with it.
 Designing for humans means continually checking in as features come to life, testing with real people, gathering their feedback, and making changes to do it all again to get the most useful product for them at the end.

 ## Reflect (30m, solo)

 **Timer**: {% include countdowntimer minutes=30 %}

 Let's take a short moment to write down some notes about the topics in the video.
-Empathy isn't something you usually hear about in software development, but it's an important tool in building something that works for users.
+Empathy may not be something you usually hear about in software development, but it's an important tool in building something that works for users.

 {% capture body %}
 <p>